Adamage/tutorials/tutorials/pytorch/tut2_efficient_data_loading/README.md

 You can:
 - Try using the asynchronous mode of `poptorch.DataLoader`.
 - Try to increase the global batch size or the number of device iterations.
-- Adjust the number of workers.
+- Increase the number of workers.
 - If you are using the asynchronous mode to load a small number of elements per step, you can try to set `miss_sleep_time_in_ms = 0`.